 To ensure you know exactly where you can go (and save yourself some legwork), ask the representative to put you on hold and call their approved medical supply companies to locate one that provides breast pumps.

 After you have all the information you need from your insurance provider, order your pump.
 You can either:

 - Order it online from a medical supply company.

 - Purchase it from a brick-and-mortar medical supply store.

-- Purchase it yourself and submit the receipt for reimbursement to your insurance company.
+- Buy it yourself and submit the receipt for reimbursement to your insurance company.

-If the company you’re working with doesn’t carry your preferred brand, you will need to either contact additional medical supply companies to see if they carry it, or research the brands available through that company and choose a new one to fit your needs.
+If the company you’re working with doesn’t carry your preferred brand, either contact additional medical supply companies to see if they carry it, or research the brands available through that company and choose a new one to fit your needs.

-When getting a breast pump through insurance, it’s important to make sure you’re doing things correctly to make sure you don’t end up with a bill later.
+When getting a breast pump through insurance, make sure you’re doing things correctly to avoid a bill later.